-- Makes tower of three cubes by around 15 months
+- Makes tower of four cubes by around 24 months

 - Can use spoon by 24 months

-- Understands and follows simple commands (such as "bring to Mommy") at 14 - 16 months
+- Understands and follows simple commands (such as "bring to mommy") at 14 to 16 months

-- Names pictures of items and animals at 18 - 24 months
+- Names pictures of items and animals at 18 to 24 months

-- Points to named body parts at 18 - 24 months
+- Points to named body parts at 18 to 24 months

 - Knows gender and age by 36 months

-- Indicates some needs by pointing at 12 - 15 months
+- Indicates some needs by pointing at 12 to 15 months

 - Looks for help when in trouble by 18 months

-- Helps to undress and put things away by 18 - 24 months
+- Helps to undress and put things away by 18 to 24 months

 - Listens to stories when shown pictures and can tell about recent experiences by 24 months

-- Can take part in pretend play and simple games by 24 - 36 months
+- Can take part in pretend play and simple games by 24 to 36 months

 Toddlers are always trying to be more independent.
-This creates safety concerns as well as discipline challenges.
-The child must be consistently taught the limits of appropriate vs. inappropriate behavior.
+You may have safety concerns as well as discipline challenges.
+Teach your child the limits of appropriate vs. inappropriate behavior.

-When toddlers try out activities they haven't yet mastered, they can get frustrated and angry.
+When toddlers try out new activities, they can get frustrated and angry.
 Breath-holding, crying, screaming, and temper tantrums may often occur.